 8. Talk to your co-workers.
 If your company has a blog or a job board, take some time to read tips and tricks that your co-workers write about.
 Give your own suggestions.
 Helping other people is a huge motivator.
 Everyone likes feeling needed and sometimes a little encouragement can go a long way for someone else but you may also be giving yourself advice too.
 Most people enjoy giving advice and helping others while in the meantime we are giving advice that we should be taking ourselves.
 We’ve all heard “it’s easier said than done,” so remember to listen to your own advice too.
 Either way, giving or receiving advice can help and even just make you feel a little better.
 You may find out that there’s a simple solution to a problem you’ve been having or you may just find out that you’re not alone and your co-workers may be having some of the same issues that you are having.
 9 times out of 10 if you are struggling with something, someone else is too.

 9. Just let it out.
-Now, what I am about to tell you next could end up causing less motivation so be careful…BUT sometimes we just need to vent.
+Now, what I am about to tell you next could end up causing less motivation so be careful…But sometimes we just need to vent.
 My suggestion on venting is to make sure you go to someone who is not associated with your work.
-A family member, spouse, parent…etc. The last thing you want to do is vent to someone you work with and end up not sleeping at night thinking that your co-worker may spill the beans.
+A family member, spouse, parent…etc. The last thing you want to do is a vent to someone you work with and end up not sleeping at night thinking that your co-worker may spill the beans.
 You also don’t want to promote negativity or give off the wrong impression to someone you work with.

-Constant complaining and a negative attitude doesn’t help anyone but sometimes we do hold things in for so long and before we know it we finally just explode.
+Constant complaining and a negative attitude don’t help anyone but sometimes we do hold things in for so long and before we know it we finally just explode.
 I think we have all been there.
 We hold in the big things and finally just go off because of something small like stubbing a toe.
-So, it’s good to have a support system that you can go to when you are going through difficult times before you end up exploding and then regret something you might say, just be careful who you vent to.
+So, it’s good to have a support system that you can go to when you are going through difficult times before you end up exploding and then regret something you might say, just be careful who you vent.

 10. Stay Positive.
 It is easy to make something out of nothing.
 When you are going through a stressful time you can take things the wrong way.
 Emails are a perfect example of possibly taking things out of context.
-When reading a work email you can’t see the person’s facial expressions or their tone of voice so it is easy to assume the worst.
+When reading a work email you can’t see the person’s facial expressions or tone of voice so it is easy to assume the worst.
 Sometimes supervisors are writing numerous emails a day and just trying to get to the point so don’t take it personally.
 20 other people may have gotten the same email that you’ve just received.
-Instead of thinking the worst, try to think positive.
+Instead of thinking the worst, try to think positively.
 Let me share a story of how positive words turned into real positive actions and emotions.

 I’m sure you have all either read or heard about “The Secret” book by Rhonda Byrne.
 The book claims that positive thinking can create life-changing results.
 Well, I was reading the book about 7 or 8 years ago and what started as a joke at work actually proved the book’s message.
 At the time, I worked with about 5 other females who’d all been in the same office even longer than I had been there and I had been there for almost 5 years at the time.
-We all worked long hours and spent A LOT of time together so of course, we were very close and sometimes we even fought like sisters.
-We knew everything about one another and we were all of different ages and had different lifestyles.
-2 of my co-workers were in their mid to late 60’s, one in her early 50’s and 3 of us were in our 20’s so there was lots of estrogen in one small office.
+We all worked long hours and spent A LOT of time together so, of course, we were very close and sometimes we even fought like sisters.
+We knew everything about one another and we were all of the different ages and had different lifestyles.
+2 of my co-workers were in their mid to late 60s, one in her early 50s and 3 of us were in our 20’s so there was lots of estrogen in one small office.

 Anyway, I started reading “The Secret” because a client of mine had given it to me.
 I’m not going to lie, my co-workers and I were a bit of a negative and sarcastic bunch who definitely played jokes, called each other out, and made fun of one another.
 Well, all my co-workers knew that I was reading the book and I was trying to stay positive.
 The book talks about rephrasing your words and thought process to promote positive actions rather than thinking negatively and being less constructive with words.